The Value of Personalized Recommendations: Evidence from Netflix: Model Estimates and Validation

 \subsubsection{Comparison to Experimental Estimates}

 We denote each of the treatment arms as $g \in \mathcal{G}$ and denote $P_{k}(g)$ as the probability that good $k$ gets chosen under the recommendation restriction $g$.
+We note that the goods in treatment arm $g$ represent the set of goods whose presence in the recommendations is diluted during the intervention.
 Therefore, following \cite{conlon2021empirical} we can use the Wald Estimator to obtain the main diversion measure of interest:

 This provides the diversion to a specific good $k$ that results from experimental restriction $g$.
 We can therefore compare the performance of our model on these experimental measures of diversion in order to benchmark its performance in learning substitution patterns.
 We can easily estimate this quantity using the experimental data since $P_{k}(\emptyset)$ and $P_{j}(\emptyset)$ represent the empirical probability of choice for $k$ and $j$, respectively, in the control arm and $P_{k}(g)$ and $P_{j}(g)$ represent the empirical probability of choice, respectively, for $k$ and $j$ in treatment group $g$.
 We note that for $k = 0$ this captures the overall change in $\textsc{engagement}$ as a result of the intervention.
 We denote the experimental estimates as $D_{g \to k}^{\text{EMPIRICAL}}$.